amcclure-vermeer/adr-proposal/README.md

 * Another meeting
 * Requires all interested parties to be able to attend the meeting to make their opinions heard
 * More opinions to consider can make for more difficult decision-making
+* Only have the length of the meeting to come up with opinions

 ## Decision